What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 How to calculate COPQ?

-The cost of poor quality will be calculated by capturing various costs associated with internal failure cost and external failure costs.
-COPQ will normally represent as % age of sale.
+The cost of poor quality will be calculated by capturing various costs associated with internal and external failure costs.
+COPQ will normally be represented as % age of sales.

 Leave a Comment